tysenp/iOS-BLE-Proximity-Attack-ESP32/README.md

 * iPhone 4S (running iOS 10.3 (14E277))

 Other observations:
-* Doesn't seem to spawn notifications if Camera is open, notifications still appear if Keyboard is open.
+* Doesn't seem to spawn notifications if Camera is open, notifications still appear if Keyboard is open with this updated repo.

 ### Video Demo